 - The thicker horny layer creates a longer pathway for ink and needles to travel. this travel will dislodge pigment at different depths that can create an illusion of a well done tattoo.
 When the tattoo heals, and the misplaced pigment is shed (not absorbed) the finished product could be much lighter than anticipated.

-How can we tell who would be a better candidate for a hand or foot tattoo
+How can we tell who would be a better/best candidate for a hand or foot tattoo

-Look at the skin.
-Is it very thin looking?
+Is it thin looking?
 If so, you will need to adjust your machine speed to ensure quality injection of pigment.
+Does the person have hairy feet like a hobbit?
+They will probably feel tons more pain than the average-hairy person.

 Thanks for reading.